James Street, Northbridge

 The central section between William Street and to the western end at Russell Square is a streetscape with a colourful and extensive history of crime, and notoriety.
+The street remains a popular location for its entertainment and nightlife, with numerous bars, nightclubs, and live music venues operating.

 Until December 2016, the Mitchell Freeway had a southbound exit onto the street.
 The exit was removed and replaced with one at Roe Street to enable the construction of the Charles Street Bus Bridge.